elastic/assetbeat/input/assets/README.md

 - [assets_k8s](k8s/README.md)

-##  Configuration
+## Index pattern

-All the asset input types supports type specific configuration options plus the Common options described below.
+Each Asset input publishes documents to an index with pattern `assets-{asset.type}-{namespace}`.
+The default `namespace` value is `default`.
+For example, asset documents for an AWS EC2 instance would be published to `assets-aws.ec2.instance-default`

-### Common options
+##  Common configuration options

 The following configuration options are supported by all Asset inputs.

 * `period`: How often data should be collected.
-* `index_namespace`: Each document is published to an index with pattern `assets-{asset.type}-{namespace}`.
-This option can be set to replace the default value for `namespace`, `default`, with a custom string.
+* `index_namespace`: This option can be set to replace the default value for `namespace` with a custom string.
 * `asset_types`: The list of specific asset types to collect data about.

 ### Type specific options